-MK Asante is a bestselling author and award-winning filmmaker who CNN calls “a master storyteller and major creative force.”
+MK Asante is a bestselling author, award-winning filmmaker, hip-hop artist, and professor who CNN calls “a master storyteller and major creative force.”

-Asante directed The Black Candle, a Starz TV movie he co-wrote with Maya Angelou who also narrates the prize-winning film.
-He wrote and produced the film 500 Years Later, winner of five international film festival awards, and produced the multi award-winning film Motherland.
+Asante is a Sundance Feature Film Fellow for the movie adaptation of Buck.
+Asante directed The Black Candle, a prize-winning Starz TV movie.
+He wrote/produced the film 500 Years Later, winner of five international film festival awards.

 Asante studied at the University of London, earned a BA from Lafayette College, and an MFA from the UCLA School of Film and Television.

-Asante has toured over 30 countries as well as throughout the United States at hundreds of colleges, universities, libraries, concerts, and festivals.
+Asante has toured in over 40 countries and has lectured at Harvard, Yale, Stanford, as well as hundreds of other universities.
 He was awarded the Key to the City of Dallas, Texas.

 Asante is a tenured professor of creative writing and film in the Department of English and Language Arts at Morgan State University.